 It's strongly recommended that you first accomplish the Output performance and Input performance steps before proceeding to the Client performance step.
 Output and input SLOs are very easy to create, and there is a much greater return on your investment to have output and input health data first.
 In addition to being easy to establish, input and output datapoints will provide you with a remediation path much sooner in your reliability journey.

-- Complete our free online course on service level management
+- Highly recommended: our free interactive online course on this service levels guide

 - Review the service level management UI